Published on February 18, 2020 – Last Updated on May 11, 2022

 - Repeatedly checking something, like making sure the car is locked

 - Having a routine that they don’t like to break

 Panic attacks are episodes of intense fear that can happen at any time, anywhere, without warning.
-A panic attack is not only frightening, it also brings on physical responses.
-When a panic attack comes on a person may feel a loss of control or that they are dying.
-Although not life-threatening, a panic attack can be very scary.
+A panic attack is frightening, but it also brings on physical responses.
+When a panic attack comes on, a person may feel a loss of control or die.
+Although not life-threatening, a panic attack can be terrifying.
 Here are some symptoms people experience when having a panic attack.